ooreilly/mydocstring/CONTRIBUTING.md

 # Contributing
-Anyone is more than welcome to contribute this project, but before you submit any code, please reach out first.
-Use the issue tracker, or email to discuss your ideas before proceeding.
-Also, please follow the [code of conduct](CODE_OF_CONDUCT.md) in all of your interactions with this project.
+You are more than welcome to contribute this project!
+Please use the issue tracker, or email to reach out and discuss your ideas.

-## Preparing a pull request
+If you are contributing new code, then
+1. First, fork the repository and create your own branch.
+Commit your changes to this branch.
-1. Present a test case that demonstrates that your contribution works as expected.
-Please use pytest.
-The test case will be the starting point for the review process.
+2. In your commit, please include a test case that demonstrates that your contribution works as expected using `pytest`.
-2. Please use pylint to check for coding issues.
-3. Update README and explain any new features that have been added.
+   Having a test case will make it easier to review your code and therefore lead to your pull request being approved faster.
+Please also use `pylint` to check for issues.
+During development it is usually simplest to disable reports via `pylint my_feature.py --reports=n` and then enable again once all issues have been corrected.
+Make sure that you test all parts of your code using a coverage tool such as `py-cov`.
+3. Update [ACKNOWLEDGMENTS](ACKNOWLEDGMENTS.md) to make sure you get credit for your contribution.
+4. Update [README](README.md) to explain how to use your feature.
+5. Make all your commits to your feature branch and check that all tests pass.
+   Then go ahead and submit a pull request!